kasoir/mt-urbac/README.md

 MT-URBAC is a complete, production-ready boilerplate designed to help you scaffold secure, multi-level access control systems in minutes.
 It provides a flawless developer experience with a seeded PostgreSQL database, a powerful NestJS backend, and a dynamic Angular UI built with Optimus UI and Tailwind CSS.

 ## ✨ Core Features
+* 🗺️ **Routing:** Support path-based routing for localhost and IPV4 and subdomain-based routing for domain.
 * 🔐 **Hierarchical Group-Based RBAC:** A clean `User -> Group -> Role -> Privilege` architecture.
 * 🏢 **Role Escalation:** Strict level-based security.
 A Level 10 User cannot assign a Level 50 Admin role.
 * 🧩 **Dynamic Frontend:** Custom Angular `*hasPermission="'action'"` directives to automatically render or hide UI elements based on the user's active group context.